-SODA will be a future-facing resource that recognises that screen and post-screen interactions in the future will be central to human communication.
+SODA is a future-facing resource that recognises that screen and post-screen interactions in the future will be central to human communication.
 This ambition recognises that technological advances and convergences between different creative digital sectors will completely transform the kinds of expertise that are needed to serve this greatly expanded range of screen and post-screen based interactions.

 The entrance to the school announces these intentions boldly, with a four-storey video light wall on the northern façade marking the campus approach and creating a platform where the work of the students can be displayed.
 A pleated metal façade reflects the local context and activity above a new pedestrian street between SODA and the adjacent Benzie Building, part of the Manchester School of Art.